-USB connector, which was a well-known and routinely implemented use of USB as of 2001.
-Baker ¶189.
-As noted above, this would be rendered obvious by the combination of Yang and Matsumoto as it is within the common knowledge of a POSITA.
+D. Yang in Combination with Matsumoto and Flannery Renders Obvious Claims 12 and 14 implemented use of USB as of 2001.
+Baker ¶¶ 112, 175.
+As noted above, this would be rendered obvious by the combination of Yang and Matsumoto or the combination of Yang and Kerai as it is within the common knowledge of a POSITA.
 However, to the extent an express teaching of the use of two USB ports is required, many references, including Flannery expressly demonstrate the routine implementation of a second USB port that simply ties its four lines to the first USB port, as shown below.
+Baker ¶ 175.